ironbar/understanding_intelligence/docs/artificial-intelligence/model-based-rl.md

 One good thing of this kind of approach is that the model has a policy that could be used to take fast decisions (System 1) but can also use the world model for planning (System 2)

+The brain world model is more powerful because it allows to plan in different time scales and it also can be queried using human language.